DamienBallenghien/RxSwiftHelper/README.md

 # RxSwiftHelper
-Some little functions helping with RxSwift
+Some little functions helping with RxSwift.